thenumbernine/hydro-cl-lua/README.md

 TODO:
 - why when you run Orszag-Tang in the Maxwell simulator does it explode at different random times?
-- 2D MHD seems to have nonzero div B ...
 - get two-fluid EMHD working (currently has nans)
-- get potential forces for Euler equations working
 - add HLL / HLLC solvers
 - implement Navier-Stokes
 - rename 'adm\_' prefixes to 'nr\_' or 'gr\_' or something else ...